 - Sakuna Of Rice And Ruin: Besides the broom that can be found in the storehouse, weapons forged from jade are the only ones that can deal Magic-type damage by default, and are unlocked around the time Sakuna discovers the magic-focused water region.

-- Jackie Chan Adventures exploited the trope for an episode-long Who's on First? routine involving the race for a powerful artifact made of jade and the character named Jade.
+- Jackie Chan Adventures exploits the trope for an episode-long Who's on First? routine involving the race for a powerful artifact made of jade and the character named Jade.

 - Loonatics Unleashed: The Loonatics fight a Mad Scientist geologist named Thaddeus Dare, who has earth-bending powers.
 His powers increase enormously when he gets his mitts on the Jade Serpent, a crystal with the power of an atomic reactor.
 Dare raises mountains on the surface and sinks Acmetropolis until it's an underground City in a Bottle.
 The Jade Serpent even gives Dare the power to transmute living creatures into stone statues.

-- Superman: The Animated Series: In the Batman/Superman "World's Finest" crossover special, the Joker steals a valuable Jade Dragon from a museum, said to carry a curse that kills its owners.
+- Superman: The Animated Series: In the Batman/Superman "World's Finest" crossover special, the Joker steals a valuable Laughing Dragon statue allegedly made of jade from an antique store, said to carry a curse that kills its owners.
 Subverted in the fact that the "jade" is actually kryptonite and it was the low level radiation it emits that was killing its owners.

-- Parodied in The Simpsons episode "Homer Goes to College".
+- The Simpsons: Parodied in "Homer Goes to College".
 Mr Burns visits the Simpson home to discuss the main plot of the episode, then as he leaves he addresses the following to Homer (unrelated to the rest of the episode and never referenced again):